One of the most common questions we get from WordPress users is how to make their site search more accurate.

 Step 1: Install and Activate SearchWP

-Copy the SearchWP license key at the same tab as you’ll need it further to activate the plugin.
+You should also copy the SearchWP license key at the same tab, as you’ll need it further to activate the plugin.

-Need help on that?
-Feel free to check out the how to install a WordPress plugin step-by-step tutorial.
+If you need help with this, then feel free to check out the how to install a WordPress plugin step-by-step tutorial.

 That’s it.
-You activated SearchWP, and now you’re ready to make WordPress search only for post content.
+You have successfully activated SearchWP, and now you’re ready to make WordPress search only for post content.

 Step 2: Customize Your Search Engine